esorven/ChargeryBMS-Mqtt-Esp32/README.md

 * Dashboard created node-red with a dashboard flow to visualize the incoming messages and a test flow to simulate mqqt messages output without using esp32.
 * How to run the dashboard and the mqqt broker on android with termux.
+* Example of sensor definition in home assistant

 Software used: